 With two active children, much of my time is spent in dance studios and hockey arenas (and, of course, in my car driving them to and from games, practices, tournaments and competitions).
 I have also attempted to instill in them a sense of community and the importance of helping those in need.
 As a family, we donate time and money to 360Kids in support of the amazing work they do for homeless youth in York Region, as well as the Juvenile Diabetes Research Foundation, since someone we care quite a lot about suffers from this disease.
 In my practice, I have donated time, money and energy to organizations including the United Way, the One Voice Network, the Job Skills organization, the Family Education Centre, the Lawyers International Food Enterprise (LIFE), and the Volunteer Lawyers Network.

 I also believe in giving back to the professional communities that I am part of.
 Since the start of my career, I have been actively involved in the Canadian and Ontario Bar Associations.
-I have also volunteered countless hours leading sessions on HR Law topics and serving on committees for the HRPA, and am currently on the Board of Directors of the International Association for Human Resource Information Management (IHRIM).
+I have also volunteered countless hours leading sessions on HR Law topics and serving on committees for the HRPA.
 Since our firm is based in York Region, I take particular pride in sponsoring the York Region Chapter of the HRPA and presenting an annual Employment Law update for our membership.

 Not that I ever set out to win awards, but the recognition I have received means a lot to me.
-In 2016, 2017 and 2018, I was selected by my peers for inclusion in 'The Best Lawyers in Canada' in the area of Employment Law.
+In 2016, 2017, 2018, 2019 and 2020, I was selected by my peers for inclusion in ‘The Best Lawyers in Canada’ in the area of Employment Law.
 I have been repeatedly named in Canadian HR Reporter's Employment Lawyers Directory (a comprehensive directory of the top employment law and immigration law practitioners in Canada), and was also named one of Canada's top Legal Social Media Influencers.
-My Canadian HR Law Group on LinkedIn now has almost 15,000 members, and my following on Twitter (@RudnerLaw) prompted Klout (a website providing social media analytics to measure user influence) to recognize me as a "specialist."
-And my previous firm, Rudner MacDonald LLP, was voted one of the Top Three Employment & Labour Boutiques in Canada in Canadian HR Reporter Readers' Choice Awards in 2016 and 2017 (the first two years these awards were given out).
+My Canadian HR Law Group on LinkedIn now has 20,000 members, and my following on Twitter (@RudnerLaw) prompted Klout (a website providing social media analytics to measure user influence) to recognize me as a “specialist”.
+Rudner Law was selected as one of the top three Employment & Labour Law Boutique of the Year for 2019 in the HR Reporter Readers’ Choice Awards.

 I was also honoured that when the Human Resources Professionals Association sought to be part of the groundbreaking case of Keays v.
 Honda Canada at the Supreme Court of Canada, they chose me to be their counsel.
 Going to the Supreme Court so early in my career was a thrill!